The Woes of the Western Sage Grouse (Full Series)

 Most of the 4.5 million acres of Bi-State sage-grouse habitat is on public lands, the bulk of which are grazed by livestock.
 Not a single federal land management plan has been amended to protect Bi-State sage-grouse, and the few proposed amendments will not conserve the bird.
 Ongoing livestock grazing on public lands will continue to threaten the grouse’s survival—from nest trampling, fenceline deaths, increased predation, vegetation composition changes, increased invasive species proliferation and increased fire risks.

 Laxalt, the Nevada attorney general who was at loggerheads with his own Republican governor, Brian Sandoval, when filing suit against the Obama administration, later found common cause with his governor where the Bi-State sage grouse is concerned.
-Laxalt on behalf of his state, California, and federal officials who joined together to form the Bi-State Action Plan.
-If the bird species were listed under the Endangered Species Act, Nevada’s authority over the Bi-State sage grouse could be “permanently displaced,” Laxalt argued in
+Laxalt intervened on behalf of his state, California, and federal officials who joined together to form the Bi-State Action Plan.
+If the bird species were listed under the Endangered Species Act, Nevada’s authority over the Bi-State sage grouse could be “permanently displaced,” Laxalt argued in his motion:

 Nevada has interests outside of wildlife protection that could be affected by the litigation . . .
 A listing of a species as threatened, or designation of critical habit, can impose strictures that significantly limit state action and impose consultation duties.
 This might cause disruption to local land use plans, cut off residential development and commercial investment, and harm recreational interests.